 We’ve put together some of our best practices when unboxing that shiny new Mac.
-Maybe you’ve spoiled yourself.
-Maybe…just maybe..you received as a gift from a friend, family member, or work recently.
-Here is the Parallels Desktop for Mac guide to setting up your new Mac the right way:
+Maybe you’ve spoiled yourself this past holiday season or someone spoiled you with a new device!
+Here is the Parallels guide to setting up your new Mac the right way:

 Save the box!
-Apple does an incredible job with their product packaging, and they’ve engineered the boxes precisely to ensure your machine is protected.
+Seriously.
+Apple does an incredible job with their product packaging and they’ve precisely engineered the boxes to ensure your machine is protected.
 Saving the box can help if you decide to move, resell your machine, or even if you plan to potentially return the machine.
-Personally, I would suggest keeping any receipts you may have inside the box.
-Yes, we live in a digital world where you can generally find your receipt in your email.
+Personally, we would suggest keeping any receipts you may have inside the box.
+You can argue that we live in a digital-age where you can find your receipt via email.
 However, the unexpected happens, and it’s nice to keep the physical receipts, just in case.
-(The receipt also has the serial number printed on it so you don’t have to physically flip your machine over and read those tiiiiiiiny little letters and numbers.)
+(Pro tip: the receipt also has the serial number printed on it so you don’t have to physically flip your machine over and read those tiiiiiiiny little letters and numbers.)

 Powering It Up & Setup Assistant:

 Press the Power button and hear the age-old start up chime.
-Ahh…..I love that sound.
+Ahh…..we love that sound here at Parallels.
 Brand new Mac machines will automatically launch the Setup Assistant, and Apple has made it incredibly easy to get started.
 Go ahead and set up your machine with your personal configurations and details.
 You’ll find the Migration Assistant within the Setup; this is where you can set up as a new machine, migrate data from an old Mac, use Time Machine with an external hard drive, or port over data from an old PC!
 Don’t worry, you can always migrate older data through Time Machine at any point if you’re feeling antsy to get your machine set up quickly.

 Essential Tips ‘n’ Tricks:

 System Preferences: Customize your machine how you want it!
 Your machine is going to be your “home” for productivity.
 Whether it’s for personal or work use, its best to get your machine fine-tuned to how you’d like it to avoid hang ups later.
-Personally, I adjust my Trackpad Natural Scrolling and gestures, and set up Hot Corners for quick-actions such as putting your display to sleep, starting a screensaver, or clearing away all your apps so you can see your Desktop.
+We suggest adjusting the Trackpad Natural Scrolling and gestures.
+Additionally, we encourage you to set up Hot Corners for quick-actions such as putting your display to sleep, starting a screensaver, or clearing away all your apps so you can see your Desktop.
 Another tip in System Preferences would be to adjust the magnification in the Dock.
-The magnification creates a stronger visual aid for those whom stuff their Dock with tons of my most-used apps for quick access.
+The magnification creates a stronger visual aid for those whom stuff their Dock with tons of your favorite apps!

 Siri: On your Mac you have an intelligent personal assistant that assist you in multitasking to get your work done faster!
 You can use Siri to find files on your Mac, ask questions, set reminders, or even launch applications.
 Her sassy personality makes her a fun loving asset to your Mac and save you some time if you’re in a hurry.

 Use the Help menu: If you’re in the Finder, the Help menu shows information about your Mac and its operating system, macOS.
 The Help menu is also a great way to learn about your new Mac, because it changes to help with the the app you’re using.
 For example, if you’re in your System Preferences, the Help menu will show information about your Mac settings and how to change them.